How to Prevent Client Call Backs After a Roofing Installation Job

 5. Have Knowledgeable Staff

 When your staff can answer your customer’s question right on the phone, you can avoid travelling back for a house call.
-Working with knowledgeable virtual receptionists who actually know your business can make all of the difference.
+Working with knowledgeable receptionists who actually know your business can make all of the difference.
+If you don’t already have that kind of receptionist, be sure to check out our live call answering service for roofing companies.
+Our team is more knowledgeable than you might expect when it comes to roofing materials, labor practices, and industry standards, which makes them a great front line for working with your customers.